 You can choose to rent or buy a home in New Zealand.
 You might have to rent a home when you first arrive so let’s start there:

-The initial costs will include a portion of the rent in advance, a letting fee if you use an agent and a bond.
+Your initial costs when renting a home will include a portion of the rent in advance and a letting fee if you use an agent and a bond.

 A landlord can ask for a maximum of two weeks rent in advance while you can expect that the bond (or deposit) will be equal to four weeks’ rent.
 This means you’ll have to pay up up to six weeks of rent upfront.